How to Import Your WordPress Users from a CSV File

 How to import WordPress users from another WordPress site

-If you need to export the users from an existing WordPress site, you would need to use an additional tool to do so, since the default WordPress export tool doesn’t provide an option to export your WordPress users only.
+If you need to export the users from an existing WordPress site, use an additional tool since the default WordPress export tool doesn’t provide an option to export your WordPress users only.

-One option is to use the Users Insights export feature that allows you to export custom segments of your users and select which data exactly you be exported.
+One option is to use the Users Insights export feature that allows you to export custom segments of your users and select which data exactly you will export.
 For example, you could export only the users that have been recently active.
-After you have your desired set of users in place (or if you want them all) just click the export button and save the CSV file.
+After you have your desired set of users (or if you want them all), click the export button and save the CSV file.

-With the CSV file in place you just need to run the import process and map your user fields as we’ve mentioned earlier.
+With the CSV file in place, you need to run the import process and map your user fields, as mentioned earlier.

 How to import WordPress users from any other kind of software

 Maybe your current user base isn’t on another WordPress site.
-You may have them in a mailing list (using MailChimp, for example), or in a CRM (such as Zoho), or even in a ERP (such as SAP).
-Either way you can still export these users and import them in your current WordPress site.
+You may have them in a mailing list (using MailChimp, for example), in a CRM (such as Zoho), or even in an ERP (such as SAP).
+Either way, you can still export these users and import them into your current WordPress site.

-There are 2 things that you need to keep in mind:
+There are two things that you need to keep in mind:

 - You need a CSV file